DrC0okie/HEIG_ARN_Labo3/report.md

 We tried to tune the following parameters of our model:

 - Adding or not second layer
-- Both layer had either 2,4 or 8 neurons
+- Both layers had either 2,4 or 8 neurons
-- Both layer's activation function (sigmoid or ReLu)
+- Both layers's activation function (sigmoid or ReLu)
 - The optimizer (adam or sgd)
 - Learning rate (0.01,0.001, or 0.0001)
 - Momentum (0, 0.8 or 0.99)